jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-04-04-set-up-taranis-x-lite/index.md

 ![image of the model setup menu at the bind function][]

 The radio will start chirping.
-Then plug in a battery to your model while holding the receiver's bind button pressed. **If doing this to a 5 inch quad indoors, make sure to remove the props before connecting a battery**.
+Then plug in a battery to your model while holding the receiver's bind button pressed. **If doing this to a 5-inch quad indoors, make sure to remove the props before connecting a battery**.
 That's all.
 Some quads like the [Eachine Trashcan][] for example can be bound straight from the Betaflight CLI by putting it in bind mode.
 I'm mostly using [FrSky XM+ receivers][] and this does require holding the bind button on the receiver when plugging in the battery.
 Overall quite straight forward.

 If you have issues binding, it could be that you have mismatching receiver or transmitter firmware.
 In which case, you might have to [read about how to flash the XM+][].